sjmayas2030-design/MoneyMinder/README.md

 # MEMBERS:
 Marlon Macuno, Shanel May-as, Alenka Pizarro

-# Updated Documentation
-‎
 # Updates Made (3 Updates)
 ‎
-Expense Categorization
+1.Expense Categorization
 Expenses are now stored with categories (e.g., Food, School, Transport) to better analyze spending.
 ‎

-Savings Percentage Tracking
+2.Savings Percentage Tracking
 The program calculates and displays the percentage of the savings goal completed using:
 Savings % = (Remaining Balance ÷ Savings Goal) × 100
 ‎

-Improved Financial Summary
+3.Improved Financial Summary

 The summary now shows:

 Total Income

 Total Expenses

 Remaining Balance

 Expenses grouped by category

 Savings progress
 ‎
 # Methodology
 ‎
-Income is stored in a list.
+1.Income is stored in a list.
 ‎

-Expenses are stored as dictionaries containing amount and category.
+2.Expenses are stored as dictionaries containing amount and category.

 ‎
-Totals are calculated using Python’s sum() function.
+3.Totals are calculated using Python’s sum() function.
 ‎

-The program uses a simple console-based menu system for user interaction.
+4.The program uses a simple console-based menu system for user interaction.
 ‎
 # Technologies Used
 ‎
-Python (program logic and calculations)
+1.Python (program logic and calculations)
 ‎

-GitHub (version control and documentation)
+2.GitHub (version control and documentation)
 ‎
-# Programming and Computing Ethics
+# Programming and Computing ics
 ‎
-‎The project respects intellectual property by not copying uncredited code, protects user privacy by not storing financial data online, and follows responsible programming practices aligned with the guidelines of the Association for Computing Machinery Code of Ethics (2018).
+‎The project respects intellectual property by not copying uncredited code, protects user privacy by not storing financial data online, and follows responsible programming practices aligned with the for of the Association for Computing Machinery Code of Ethics (2018).